 MANDATORY.

-Include in its Service Definition its full Certificate Policy and the corresponding Certification and Practice Statement.
+Include in its Service Definition its full Certificate Policy and may include the corresponding Certification and Practice Statement.
 The Certificate Policy and Certification Practice Statement must conform to IETF RFC 3647 (2003-11) [RFC 3647] in their content and scope or be demonstrably consistent with the content or scope of that RFC.
 At a minimum, the Certificate Policy must specify:

 applicable OIDs for each certificate type issued;